RhizomeDB/dbsp-notes/README.md

 Returns the previous input [trace].

-TODO: Decide whether the feedback operators belong alongside regular operators, or if they should be considered special, because they tend to be used in special feedback nodes that introduce cycles into the circuit.

 ## 2.9.10 Z1 Operator

 Returns the previous input [ZSet].

-TODO: Decide whether the feedback operators belong alongside regular operators, or if they should be considered special, because they tend to be used in special feedback nodes that introduce cycles into the circuit.

 ## 2.9.11 Distinct Trace Operator

-(TODO Like with Join Stream and Join Trace, it may make more sense to specify this alongside the Distinct operator as suggestions for incrementalizing it).

 A variant of [Distinct] that offers more performance for incremental computation and computes across multiple timestamps, with support for use in nested contexts, like recursive circuits.
 It computes the distinct elements of a [ZSet] in its first argument, with respect to a [Trace] in its second, returning them in a new ZSet.
 The resulting ZSet has no timestamps associated with any element.